 Once you’ve made the decision to look for a fresh start, polish up your resume and start checking the job boards.
 When you land another interview, don’t say negative things about your latest company or boss, no matter how unhappy you were with them.
 It’s better to explain that you simply weren’t being challenged.

 You might feel a lot better just to be looking.
-Hope of positive change will make it easier to quit your job and get your career moving again.
+The hope of positive change will make it easier to quit your job and get your career moving again.